MEADOWSCAPING for Biodiversity

-To choose financially rewarding and personally satisfying STEM careers, girls need to be well informed before making long-term decisions in high school.
+To choose financially rewarding and personally satisfying STEAM careers, girls need to be well informed before making long-term decisions in high school.
 In our career exploration programming, we encourage girls to "try on" a variety of career paths to see which ones "fit."

 The PROGRAMMING page includes descriptions of our programs.
 Each 50-minute workshop, focusing on one career and closely related careers, is the basic building block of our programs.

 WOMEN-ONLY PROGRAMS -- talented, enthusiastic educators serve as program leaders, workshop assistants, and mentors/role models.
 Scientists and graduate students guide young women's team research projects.